Register/Renew a Boat

 Document 2 (required): A Signed Georgia Vessel Registration Application

-Document 3 (may be required): New Vessels, Out-of-State Vessels, and Homemade Vessels require additional documents:
+Document 3 (may be required): GA Vessels with Paper Title, Brand New Vessels, Out-of-State Vessels, and Homemade Vessels require additional documents:

 - Out-of-State Registrations

-- A legible copy of the title if coming from a Title State OR a copy of out-of-state Registration Card if the vessel is from a non-titling state is required.
+- A legible copy of tThe title if coming from a Title State OR a copy of out-of-state Registration Card if the vessel is from a non-titling state is required.

 - Homemade Vessels (Never Before Registered)